Head

 • e.g. counters; ads

-<script> added at the end of the <body> - solves both problems, but this is worse practice since script will start downloading only once parser will reach it
+<script> added at the end of <body> solves both problems, but this is inefficient practice, since script will start downloading only once parser will reach it

 Other Elements